-Verification of Liability Insurance -LC provides this

-Minimum of 60 clock hours of Direct and Indirect Service per semester

-- Minimum of 20 hours of Direct Service face-to-face with clients - Direct service hours doing Individual Counseling.
-Group Counseling, and other types of direct service Individual Counseling Sessions should be 30-45 minutes in length.
+- Verification of Liability Insurance liability insurance is obtained thru membership in American Counseling Association (effective August 1, 2020). - Minimum of 300 clock hours of Direct and Indirect Service per semester - Minimum of 120 hours of Direct Service face-to-face with clients - Minimum of 10 hours doing Group Counseling Students are required to lead or co-lead a group of 6 to 8 clients in one setting.
+While making arrangements to see clients, you must also arrange to help with an existing group in an agency or school or arrange to create a group at an agency or school site.
+Your group may meet for an hour on ten different occasions OR for any designated amount of time from 30 minutes to 90 minutes (depending on the age of your clients and/or available time slots) for a designated number of days so that the accumulated time equals 10 hours.
+This must be done over the course of your practicum or internship experience - Remaining direct service hours doing Individual Counseling, or other types of direct service Individual Counseling Sessions should be 30-45 minutes in length.
 A 45-minute session may count as an hour of service; however, a 30-minute session will not.
-Sessions with children and some adolescents will not last 45 minutes; however, the time counts toward your accumulated minutes/hours of direct service.

-Students are required to have 2 to 3 long-term clients (5-7 sessions with each one) if the student has access to them at their site
+Sessions with children and some adolescents will not last 45 minutes; however, the time counts toward your accumulated minutes/hours of direct service. - Students are required to have 2 to 3 long-term clients (5-7 sessions with each one) if the student has access to them at their site

-- Indirect Service hours (40 indirect service hours) - Completing assessments and paperwork for your clients - Observing or completing assigned tasks at your agency - Attending approved training activities such as an in-service training opportunity at your site or a local, regional, or national conference must receive prior approval from your site supervisor and your faculty supervisor.
+- Indirect Service hours (after direct service hours are subtracted from 300): - Completing assessments and paperwork for your clients - Observing or completing assigned tasks at your agency - Attending approved training activities such as an in-service training opportunity at your site or a local, regional, or national conference must receive prior approval from your site supervisor and your faculty supervisor.